 Evidence-based policing emphasizes how research may help future police officers do their jobs better and therefore better serve their communities.
 For example, evidence-based policing could mean analyzing the data pertaining to the results of certain police interactions with community members to determine better ways to handle similar situations.

-This approach stresses using crime analysis in everyday police work.
-Gleaning insights from crime data, police can more effectively address crime and the other issues they face in their neighborhoods.
+This approach stresses using crime analysis in everyday police work, and it can help organize and streamline operations.
+Gleaning insights from data, police can more effectively address crime and the other issues they face in their neighborhoods.
+Police departments that utilize evidence-based practices may see significant benefits in areas like resource allocation and cost-effectiveness.